November 02, 2018

 – Cathy Cutter, Penn State professor

-To compile their data, researchers assessed food safety practices at Pennsylvania farmers markets by using "direct concealed observations, state sanitarian observations, and self-reported vendor surveys.”
+To compile their data, researchers assessed food safety practices at state farmers markets by using "direct concealed observations, state sanitarian observations, and self-reported vendor surveys.”
 The results revealed noteworthy differences between observed vendor food-handling practices — which were seen by by both researchers and state sanitarians — and self-reported practices by the vendors.

 "The vendors think they are doing a good job, when in reality they are not.
 We are not sure why there were such discrepancies.
 Nevertheless, they need to do better," said Cathy Cutter, professor of food science in the Penn State College of Agricultural Sciences, whose research group conducted the study.